yzyhk904/USB_SampleRate_Changer/README.md

 # V2.3
 * Enhanced extras/jitter-reducer.sh by adding a wifi jitter reducer which is especially effective for music streaming services (both online and offline), Pixel's and other high performance devices
 * Cleaned up source codes

+# V2.4
+* Enhanced extras/jitter-reducer.sh by replacing the I/O jitter reducer with that of the hifi maximizer which uses "deadline" and "cfq" I/O schedulers and their optimized tunable values